CarterPerez-dev/angela-cli/MD/Phase4.md

 User Preferences: Implemented a persistent preferences system for customization Task Continuity: Added session context to maintain state between requests
 ------------
-We must nowe work on Phase 4 part 2 (continued)
+# We must now work on Phase 4 part 2 (continued)
 Next Steps
 continue with phase 4
-### Step 4: Intelligent Interaction & Contextual Execution- conmtinue on this and complete thinsg we havent doen regaridng phase 4 and build upon phase 4 part 1 implementations
+### Step 4: Intelligent Interaction & Contextual Execution --- continue on this and complete things we haven't done yet regarding phase 4 and build upon phase 4 part 1 implementations at a high level
 Update the CLI interface to reflect these changes Implement error analysis visualization in the terminal UI Enhance the prompting system to better leverage conversational context